Radiotherapy of the brain (fractionated)

 Your first appointment is a consultation with a radiation oncologist.
 He or she will perform a physical exam and reconfirm your diagnosis based on the imaging studies (CT, MRI) and pathology reports.
 They will discuss with you the best type of radiation treatment for your particular tumor or lesion, explain the treatment process, and describe possible side effects.
 Once you've decided to go ahead with treatment, you will sign consent forms.

 Figure 2.
 A thermoplastic mask is custom-fit to the contours of your face.
 The front and back pieces of mesh are secured to a U-shaped frame that attaches to the treatment table to hold the head still.

 Step 1: create face mask

-The next appointment is to have a custom-made stereotactic mask to fit your face exactly.
-It will be used during each treatment session to hold your head perfectly still.
+At your next appointment, a custom-made stereotactic mask will be made to fit your face exactly.
+It will be used during imaging and each treatment session to hold your head perfectly still.
 You will lie with your head on a cradle of mesh stretched between a U-shaped frame.
 Next, strips of stretchy plastic are placed across your forehead, under your nose, and over your chin.
 You will be asked to bite a small piece of plastic with your front teeth.
 Next, thermoplastic mesh is dipped into a water bath, making the mesh very flexible.
 The mesh is placed over the face and allowed to conform (Fig. 2).
 You will be able to easily breathe.
 Cold mitts help the mesh cool and harden.
 Creation of the mask takes about 30 minutes.

 Step 2: simulation